-The Boys’ second season is just good as the first season, if not better.
+The Boys season two is just good as the first season, if not better.
 As it draws to a close this Friday, October 9, with all the intriguing developments, it assumes its rightful place as one of the most exciting superhero series ever released.
 That being said, one question we all have now that it’s coming to a close is how much it’s diverted from the comics off of which it’s based.

 Comic fans who haven’t seen the show or are just getting into it have plenty to fear when getting involved in a new superhero series.
 Admittedly, live-action superhero films and TV shows are at their worst vapid, with only Michael Bay-style special effects to their credit.
 At its best, though, the superhero genre can provide serious social commentary that commands the attention of the most discerning eye in popular culture; undoubtedly, the most deftly-wrought stories meld adventure and profound lessons to challenge our perceptions.

 But what changes and adaptations has the show made from the comics to make it relevant to TV, a decade after the comics were originally published?
 We brought just some of the most poignant alterations and collected them here, in no particular order — don’t worry, we made sure to keep spoilers to a minimum.